UoMLibrary/tei-preview/README.md

 # web-tei-preview

-**NOTE: PAT for web-tei-preview Needs renewing 05 Aug 2025 and adding back to Secrets in mdc-tools GitHub Repository**
+**NOTE: PAT for web-tei-preview Needs renewing 05 Aug 2025 and adding back to Secrets in web-tei-preview GitHub Repository**

 ## Running in dev mode